GitMarco27/aiprojects/README.md

 # aiprojects
-A collection of my public projects on the theme of artificial intelligence
+A collection of my public projects